adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 * Allow hide/show for color picker properties

 ### Use Object
-The Carousel component uses the `com.adobe.cq.wcm.core.components.models.GenericContainer` Sling model as its Use-object.
+The Container component uses the `com.adobe.cq.wcm.core.components.models.GenericContainer` Sling model as its Use-object.

 ### Component Policy Configuration Properties
 The following configuration properties are used: